Monday, July 25, 2011

 25.07.11.
 Snowy quakescape, London St, post June 13 quake

-I snapped a snow woman with boobs, carrot nose & black bikini bottom.
-I snapped snowy, Seabrook McKenzie Centre, playground & 2 grey portaloos.
-During the June 13 Quake, 6 weeks before, school grounds had oozed tons of grey quakemire.
+I snapped a snow-woman with boobs, carrot nose & black bikini bottom.
+I snapped Seabrook McKenzie Centre's snowy playground & two grey-portaloos.
+Six weeks before, during the 13 June 2011 Quake, the school-grounds oozed tons of grey-quakemire.

 25.07.11.
 Snowy Seabrook McKenzie Centre, London St, post June 13 quake

-Snowy Greers Rd: Near home I passed a 6 foot snow penis with snow balls.
+Greers Rd: Near home I passed a six foot snow-penis with snow-balls.

-Tue 26.07.11.
+Tuesday 26.07.11.
 The Press front page headline: "Christchurch suffers coldest day since 1918."
-A Mon 2C high, lowest day temperature since 1918.
-Misleading, as Christchurch regularly had minus C winter temps, at night.
-Guaranteed wind chill on my walk was less than 2C.
+A Monday two degrees Centigrade high, lowest day temperature since 1918.
+Misleading, as Christchurch's winters regularly had minus Centigrade temperatures.
+The wind-chill on my walk was lower than two degrees Centigrade!.

-Sat 30.07.11.
-Close up TV programme: A NZ Rich List prick pontificated that NZ was "on the road to ruin" if NZ increased the minimum wage of $13/hr.
+Saturday 30.07.11.
+Close up TV programme: A NZ Rich List clown pontificated that NZ was "on the road to ruin" if NZ increased the minimum wage of $13/hour.
 Tell that to Christchurch people who lost their jobs in quakes!
 Jake lost his restaurant jobs twice due to quakes.
-He flatted in a quake trashed garage for 4.5 months over winter, while Leah & I supported him financially.
-The Rich Lister didn't say how he & his family could live on that wage for a year, with tax?
+He flatted in a ruined-garage for four & a half months over winter, while Leah & I supported him financially.
+The Rich List clown didn't say how he & his family could live on that wage for a year, with tax?
 Nor why workers on that exploitative wage had to work many overtime hours to make ends meet.
-Funny that NZ management salaries, perks, productivity & efficiency weren't mentioned at all.
+Funny that NZ management salaries, perks, productivity & efficiency weren't mentioned at all!

-It was obvious that although there was massive quake damage throughout Christchurch residential suburbs, well off suburbs like Fendalton with all its quake damages by Avon River, Wairarapa Stream & other wetlands were not red zoned, yet many other wetland suburbs were red zoned: Avonside, Dallington, Avonhead, Burwood, Brooklands...
+It was obvious that although there was massive quake-damage throughout Christchurch's residential suburbs, posh suburbs like Fendalton with all its quake-damages by Avon River, Wairarapa Stream & other wetlands were NOT red-zoned, yet many other wetland suburbs were red-zoned: Avonside, Dallington, Avonhead, Burwood, Brooklands...

-Why was there no residential red zoning in posh Fendalton?
-There were ghost houses in Fendalton close to where I lived.
-A friend owned a ghost house near Wairarapa Stream.
+Why was there no residential red-zoning in Fendalton?
+There were ghost-houses in Fendalton close to where I lived.
+A friend owned a ghost-house near Wairarapa Stream.
 It would be demolished & rebuilt.
-There was lots of residential quake damage in Fendalton, hidden by high walls & shrubbery, northwards from Little Hagley Park right through to Ilam Rd in CERA minister Brownlee's constituency.
+There was lots of residential quake-damage in Fendalton, hidden by high walls & shrubbery, northwards from Little Hagley Park right through to Ilam Rd in CERA minister Brownlee's constituency.

-Despite quakes, given Christchurch average house sale price, May to July 2011, as $386 279 (The Press 09.08.11) it would take several incarnations for anyone on the minimum wage to save enough to buy a house.
-Rich List buggers & beneficiary bashers hadn't a clue.
+Despite quakes, given Christchurch's average house sale price, May to July 2011, as $386 279 (The Press 09.08.11) it would take several incarnations for anyone on the minimum wage to save enough to buy a house.
+Rich List clowns & beneficiary-bashers hadn't a clue!

 *Trekked Heath St, London St, Bealey Ave, Victoria St, Montreal St, Cranmer Sq, Armagh St, Durham St Nth, Gloucester St, Cambridge Tce, Durham St Sth, Mollett St, St Asaph St, Barbadoes St. 177 snaps.